 Depending on the level of the exiting employee, program lengths could vary from a one day program with ongoing support for 90 days to up to 6 or even 12 months.
 Ask the provider to breakdown the face to face time and the after care support.
 With the economic climate changing so quickly at present, it is vital that the outplacement provider can act swiftly if needed.
 They should also be able to scale up and down as needed.

 Given the current economic times, the cost of the program could be an important consideration.
 Pricing can be per person or per project depending on the requirements.
 You should not, however, immediately settle for the lowest price based only on dollar amounts.
-Evaluate the provider in terms of how they best meets your needs and provides the best value.
+Evaluate the provider in terms of how they best meets your objectives, your exiting employee needs and provides the best value.

 By asking some or all of these questions of your potential provider you will assist you in making an informed decision to ensure the best fit.

-Horner HR Services is an Australian organisation with 45 years experience in the HR sector.
-We provide a range of outplacement programs customised to the needs of your organisation and the impacted employees.
+Horner HR Services is an Australian organisation with over 45 years experience in the HR sector.
+We provide a range of outplacement / career transition programs customised to the needs of your organisation and the impacted employees.
 Programs range from entry level to executive as well as transition to retirement programs.
-From local government to manufacturing, Horner has provided customised outplacement program solutions to a broad range of sectors and we are agile enough to be able to scale up or down as required depending on the uptake of the programs by impacted employees.
-Programs are conducted in a caring and empathetic manner and can be delivered online or in person combined with ongoing help desk phone support after the session.
+From local government to manufacturing, Horner has provided customised outplacement program solutions to a broad range of sectors and we are agile enough to be able to scale up or down as required depending on the uptake of the programs by the impacted employees.
+Provided in a caring and empathetic manner, our programs can be delivered online or in person combined with ongoing help desk phone support after the session.

 To request further information on a customised solution for your organisation, submit your enquiry online or start a confidential discussion with us by calling 03 9604 2888.